The quietest ascent — Kilimanjaro’s northern approach.

 Meals: Breakfast, Lunch & Dinner

 Our last day is a long trek, mostly downhill.
-A gentle descent through moorland and
+A gentle descent through moorland and then forest brings us to Marangu Gate, where certificates are collected.

 Elevation: 3,719m to 1,905m | Distance: 20km | Time: 5-6 hours